Samatarx/Personal-Portfolio/README.md

 - Customisable colour themes
 - Contact form which utilises Netlify forms
 - Project list with swipeable scrolling
-- Web app is responsive to all screen sizes
+- Responsive to all screen sizes

 <!-- ROADMAP -->